TransmissionZero/MinGW-Win32-Application/Readme.txt

 To build the application on a Windows machine, simply extract the contents of this archive to a folder on your computer.
 Open a command prompt, change to the directory where you extracted the files, and type “mingw32-make”.
-The application should be compiled, linked, and output as “MinGW Win32.exe”.
+The application should be compiled, linked, and output as “Win32App.exe”.

 To build under another operating system, the Makefile will probably require some small changes.
 For example, under Fedora the C compiler and resource